Bojanazl/celestial-bodies/README.txt

-Username i password su u klasi DbConnection.java
+Username + password in class DbConnection.java

-N-tio za Amazon server.
+N-tio for Amazon server.
-N-tio-local za lokalni.
+N-tio-local for local.